 Note that funds will be disbursed to the submitting applicant’s institution.
 If funds need to be distributed to a co-PI and/or co-Is, that must be handled by the submitting PI and their institution.

 Can my PhD supervisor/Line Manager provide a reference if he/she is a co-applicant?

 No, the PhD supervisor/Line Manager can only provide a reference if he/she is not named as either a co-investigator or collaborator as this presents a conflict of interest.
-He/she can be names as a scientific advisor in the application.
+He/she can be named as a scientific adviser in the application.

 Can I upload Word or Excel files?

 All application materials must be in PDF form.